killermann/facilitator-cards/content/blog/using-mural-for-virtual-facilitation-canning-the-brain-jam.md

 And when we get back to in-person facilitation (When!
 Not if!), I can see myself continuing to use MURAL for facilitation planning and collaboration.
 What’s not to love about unlimited sticky notes?
 I’ve never known such power.

-Look for little pointers and step-by-steps on [our insta](https://www.instagram.com/facilitatorcards), and let me know what tips and tricks you’re finding useful if you’re dabbling in MURAL land.
+Look for little pointers and step-by-steps on [our insta](https://www.instagram.com/facilitatorcards), and tell us there what tips & tricks you’re finding useful if you’re dabbling in MURAL land.

 To everyone who jammed with us: it was a pleasure!
-I loved seeing all of your faces, and am grateful to have gained so much perspective in such a short amount of time!
+I loved seeing all of your faces, and am grateful to have gained so much perspective in such a short amount of time.

 And to everyone who missed it: we’ll have another Brain Jam for you in the near future.
 [Stay tuned](https://facilitatorcards.ck.page/5450c9b287).